Civil, Criminal and Family Procedure Rules in the UK Explained

 • Enhanced transparency and equitable access

-Ensured all parties had access to relevant information and evidence, promoting fairness.
+Ensured all parties had access to information and evidence, promoting fairness.

 • Simplified language

-The UK criminal legal framework is now easier for the public and legal pros to understand due to reduction of the legal jargon.
+The UK criminal legal framework is now easier for the public and legal pros.
+They can easily get it due to reduction of the legal jargon.

 • Streamlined case management